 Paddle the waka Hoea te waka

-Travel the best pathway Haere atu ki te ara tika
+Travel an inspirational pathway Haere atu ki te ara tika

 Seek new horizons Kimihia nga maharanui-atea

 Vision Statement Comments

 This vision reflects the natural environment of Kaikoura, its history and the activities which occur here.
 It also links to the kowhaiwhai pattern on our School letterhead paper.